ASHISRAVINDRAN/custom-chatbot-app/README.md

 ## Usage

 First put any of your data in PDF format in the `data` folder.
+Update your OPENAI API key in the `secretkey.py` file.
-Then, to run the Streamlit web app, execute the following command:
+Then, run the Streamlit web app using the command:
 ```bash
 streamlit run chatbot.py
 ```